tnwinc/programing-class/front-end/README.md

 Check out the Issue created for the lesson on the Issues page.

-Post your solution on jsbin and shared the link.
+Post your solution on jsbin and share the link.